How to Determine if a Rectangle is Perfect

 }

-// determine if the 4 vertices left are the vertices of the perfect rectangle
+// check if the 4 vertices left belong to the perfect rectangle

 if (!points.has(X1 + "," + Y1)) return false;